Three-Points/city-server/readme.md

 > **Note.** All scripts need to install dependencies.
 You can run `npm run install` to install all dependencies.

 Depending on the mode, the server will run in different ways.
-As additional environment, you can select docker environment to simulate heroky environment.
+As additional environment, you can select docker environment to simulate heroku environment.

 For playing Docker, run Docker Compose: